How To Get And Use Resonance Stone In Baldur’s Gate 3

 In Baldur’s Gate 3, you can salvage many mysterious items, such as Resonance Stone, as you progress through the game.
-Each of these will have their respective effects, which you can also benefit from.
-However, the game does a poor job of explaining the actual purpose of resonance stone.
+Each of these will have its respective effects, which you can also benefit from.
+However, the game does a poor job of explaining the actual purpose of the resonance stone.
 This is where we come in.

 To get Resonance Stone in Baldur’s Gate 3, you will need your Lucky Charm to work for you.
 It is an extremely rare drop from the Mind Flayer’s Colony.
 It may take you multiple playthroughs to stumble across it in BG3.
 In this guide, we will try our best to help you find the mysterious resonance stone and explain why you shouldn’t seek this item in the first place.